MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 - Attempt the deployment with a smaller number of PTUs.
 - Attempt the deployment at a different time.
 Capacity availability changes dynamically based on customer demand and more capacity might become available later.
 - Ensure that quota is available in all acceptable regions.
-The [model capacities API](/rest/api/aiservices/accountmanagement/model-capacities/list?view=rest-aiservices-accountmanagement-2024-04-01-preview&tabs=HTTP&preserve-view=true) and Foundry experience consider quota availability in returning alternative regions for creating a deployment.
+The [model capacities API](/rest/api/aiservices/accountmanagement/model-capacities/list?view=rest-aiservices-accountmanagement-2024-04-01-preview&tabs=HTTP&preserve-view=true) and AI Foundry experience consider quota availability in returning alternative regions for creating a deployment.

 ### Determining the number of PTUs needed for a workload